eth-educators/eth-docker/README.md

 Edit the `.env` file to set the number of validators you wish to run.
 The default is just one (1) validator.

-This command will get you ready to deposit eth:
+This command will get you ready to deposit eth:<br />
 `sudo docker-compose run deposit-cli`

 The created files will be in the directory `.eth2/validator_keys` in this project.